bn-d/BangumiArchive/README.md

 # AnimeArchive
-A UWP app that can keep track the anime/TV series you watched.
+UWP app that can keep track of anime/TV series.